ramondeklein/uhp-tunnel/README.md

 At the end of this sequence, both peer A and peer B have updated NAT tables that allow traffic from each other.
 UDP packets can be send directly to the peer without passing the server.

-**NOTE:** The order of the *Say Hi* requests is not fixed, so the peers should keep sending these requests, until the connection has been established.
-If the request has been established, then they may receive another *Say Hi* request before actually getting the actual data that needs to be exchanged.

 ## Secure communication
 Hole punching is a nice side-effect of UDP, but the protocol has some additional challenges:
 1. All data is sent in plain text.